 - Research Project (20 ECTS): Carry out a research project and write a thesis report under the supervision of a teacher.
 Includes a weekly class to present and discuss relevant topics to help decide, develop and present the individual thesis work [more info].

-- Courses from the undergraduate programs in engineering of the Polytechnic School covering topics such as: Audio Signal Processing, Software Engineering, Data Structures, Software Programming, Artificial Intelligence, Music Technology, Mathematics, and Interactive Systems (many undergraduate courses are taught in Spanish or Catalan).
+- Courses from the undergraduate programs in engineering of the Polytechnic School covering topics such as: Audio Signal Processing, Software Engineering, Data Structures, Software Programming, Artificial Intelligence, Music Technology, Mathematics, and Interactive Systems (some undergraduate courses are taught in Spanish or Catalan).